MaximoMoyer/personal_website/README.md

 [Maximomoyer.com](maximomoyer.com) is a live web app wrapped around OpenAI's CLIP model and StabilityAI's stable diffusion model.

-The novel functionality of the website is that it takes in a prompt from the user, and produces an image of that prompt in the style of a famous artist whose paintings are closet to the described prompt.
+The novel functionality of the website is around "prompt engineering".
+It takes in a prompt from the user, finds the artist who has created paintings most similiar to that prompt.
+It then edits the prompt to produce an image of the passed in prompt in the style of the matched artist.
 For example, if the user inputs "a graffiti gorilla"

 <img width="1437" alt="Screen Shot 2023-08-21 at 8 07 12 PM" src="https://github.com/MaximoMoyer/personal_website/assets/41522480/b0876a2d-c966-4441-bd5e-8518e5c38b3b">